olutobi1996/eco-fitness/README.md

 Overall Strategy
 The idea is to create a brand, not just a shop — one that users connect with emotionally and ethically.
 By combining data-driven digital marketing with real user reviews and content that helps educate or inspire, Eco-Fitness will build trust, community, and long-term loyalty from customers who believe in what we stand for: Wellness for people and the planet.

+## 🎨 Fonts and Typography

+A strong typographic system has been implemented to support a clean and accessible user experience while aligning with the brand’s eco-conscious identity.

+### Font Families Used:

+- **Poppins** – Used for logos, navigation bars, section headers, and CTAs.
+It has a modern, geometric look that helps headlines stand out and communicates confidence and clarity.
+- **Lato** – Used for body text across all pages.
+Chosen for its readability, subtle roundness, and friendly appeal, perfect for mobile and accessibility.
+- **Playfair Display** – Used selectively for quotes and testimonials.
+This elegant serif font adds visual contrast and a premium, editorial feel to certain content blocks.

+### Typography Roles:

+- **Hero Headers** use bold Poppins at larger sizes (3rem+), giving users immediate attention on promotions and CTAs.
+- **Section Headings** are set in Poppins, sized down to maintain hierarchy.
+- **Paragraph Text** and UI feedback (e.g., toasts) are in Lato, ensuring excellent legibility.
+- **Quote or Highlight Text** uses Playfair Display in italic for stylistic contrast.

+These font choices were also optimized for performance using Google Fonts, ensuring fast loading and accessibility across devices.

 ### Future Goals & improvments
 While the current focus is on providing quality products and content that promote fitness, we have exciting plans for future growth.
 Here's how we plan to evolve Eco-Fitness: